manussekhar/German_Notes/Cases/Akkusative Propositions.md

 He is going -> Er geht
 The river is going to Aluva->Der Fluss geht dursch Aluva(am, is , are dont write) I am going -> Ich gehe
-She is going to make f
+She is going to make food ->